Do you have questions about admission?

 - Explain, discuss and assess benefits and drawbacks of central qualitative methods and methodological concepts (with a particular focus on participant observation, interviews and document analysis), with reference to relevant research questions.

-- Present written output in a structured and linguistically fluent form.
+- Present written output in an academic structured and linguistically fluent form applying a recognised reference style.

 The objective of this course is to provide the student with a thorough understanding of microeconomics applied to the problem of managerial decision-making.
 The first step in achieving this objective is to understand how to model economic behavior.
 The student will learn how a manager chooses production inputs based on marginal productivity, prices, and various other economic variables.
 The student will learn to develop an economic model through the use of algebra and basic calculus.
 The student will gain a feel for the art of choosing assumptions to set up and solve a meaningful problem.
 The second step in achieving the objective is to build an understanding of the many economic problems.
 The student will examine economic problems in consumer theory, production, technology, cost analysis, profit analysis, and market interactions.
 When the foundations of the course have been established they are applied in more complex settings like market structures, game theory, competition, pricing, and other managerial decision making models relevant to the service industry.